Should I take out transport insurance?

 Why should my goods be insured?

-When you have transport insurance, you as a buyer/customer avoid full liability in the event of loss or damage to the goods.
+When you have transport insurance, you as a seller/buyer avoid full liability in the event of loss or damage to the goods.
 The carrier can be held liable, but this party's liability is limited, and you may only receive a small value of the compensation.
 That is why cargo insurance is essential to minimise financial risk and losses during transport.

 By having transport insurance, you ensure that the goods are financially secured in the event of loss or damage during transport, while at the same time receiving compensation in the event of damage.